macstadium/catalog/task/orka-full/0.1/README.md

 ### Installation

-Before you can use these `Tasks` in Tekton pipelines, you need to install them and the Orka configuration in your Kubernetes cluster.
+Before you can use this `Task` in Tekton pipelines, you need to install it and the Orka configuration in your Kubernetes cluster.

 **Default namespace installation**